-The discussion was lively as topics ranged from how to payers and providers can communicate with one another better so that patients aren’t getting mixed signals to innovative ways to encourage patients to adopt better habits between visits to the doctor, such as food pharmacies.
-Throughout the discussion, patients were the focus with questions like “How can we engage patients better?” and “How can we really affect the cost of care for patients while maintaining a culture of innovation?” producing highly engaged conversation.
+The discussion was lively as topics ranged from how payers and providers can communicate with one another better, so patients aren’t getting mixed signals to innovative ways to encourage patients to adopt better habits between visits to the doctor, such as food pharmacies.
+Throughout the discussion, patients were the focus, with questions like “How can we engage patients better?” and “How can we really affect the cost of care for patients while maintaining a culture of innovation?” producing highly engaged conversation.

-One of the points of agreement was the uniqueness of the Medical Alley community in its willingness to work collaboratively to push forward patient-centric solutions.
-Even as participants agreed that Minnesotan’s received world-class care thanks to the state’s vibrant health innovation and care community, they were eager to discuss ways Medical Alley can transform healthcare to better serve patients, while lowering the cost of care.
+One of the points of agreement was the uniqueness of the Medical Alley community in its willingness to collaboratively push forward patient-centric solutions.
+Even as participants agreed that Minnesotans received world-class care thanks to the state’s vibrant health innovation and care community, they were eager to discuss ways Medical Alley can transform healthcare to better serve patients, while lowering the cost of care.